Ammo59/Electric-Drop/README-Research.md

 In this folder lie the assigned figures, models, and code (no technical documentation yet, publishment is on its way).

+If you are in dark mode, please click on the image to see it clearly.

 | Figure No. | Name | PNG File |
 | :------------ | :-------------: | :-------------: |
 | 1 | Experimental Setup | ![Figure 1 V4 - Final](https://user-images.githubusercontent.com/84933358/209671827-d7d62406-68fc-4521-89e3-ebf0bbb6a57b.png)|